 - Systemic effects related to metal hypersensitivity

-If you questions regarding a potential metallosis lawsuit, contact the attorneys of Oshman & Mirisola today.
+If you questions regarding a potential metallosis lawsuit, contact the attorneys of The Oshman Firm today.

 The FDA announced a recall of DePuy ASR total hip system in August 2010.
 This recall was based on new, unpublished data obtained from the UK joint registry, which indicated the revision rates within 5 years were approximately 13 percent.
 Shards of metal from the DePuy ASR total hip system have been found to grind off, causing metallosis and resulting in increased levels of the dangerous metal ions.